franpass87/FP-Esperienze/README.md

 ### Trusted Proxy Configuration

-If your WordPress installation sits behind a reverse proxy or load balancer, add its IP address to the list of trusted proxies so the rate limiter can read the original client address from `X-Forwarded-*` headers.
+If your WordPress installation sits behind a reverse proxy or load balancer, add its IP address to the list of trusted proxies so the rate limiter can read the original client address from `Client-IP`, `X-Real-IP`, `Forwarded`, `Forwarded-For`, and `X-Forwarded-*` headers.

 ```php
 // In wp-config.php or a custom plugin.